Aon plc

 AON

-Aon is a global professional services firm operating in the insurance brokerage and consulting industry.
+Aon plc is a leading global provider of professional services in the insurance brokerage and risk management industry.

 Investment Opinion: Should I buy AON Today?